Pork Chops with Aminos Butter

-- Make miso lime butter - Soften butter in microwave for ~10 seconds.
-Mash in miso, lime juice, and green onions.
-If you like spice, add in a few drops of your favorite hot sauce.
+- Make aminos lime butter - Soften butter (portion for butter) in microwave for ~10 seconds.
+Mash in aminos (portion for butter), lime juice, and green onions.
+If you like spice, add in a few drops of your favorite hot sauce (not on ingredient list).
 (Can be done up to 5 days ahead)

-- Zucchini / Corn - Slice zucchini into long spears.
-Shuck corn.
+- Zucchini - Slice zucchini into long spears.
 (Can be done up to 2 days ahead)

 - Pork - Season pork with some salt and pepper and tenderize with a fork.
 (Can be done 1 day ahead)

-- Marinate zucchini - Whisk together garlic, oil, Tamari, and ground coriander.
+- Marinate zucchini - Whisk together garlic, oil, aminos (portion for pork / zucchini), and ground coriander.
 Combine with zucchini (in a plastic bag or baking dish).
 Marinate for 20 minutes.
 (If using a grill, get grill heating while zucchini marinates.)

 - If making pork on grill: Preheat grill to 500F / 260C degrees.
 Clean grates and brush with some oil.
-Sear corn and zucchini (discard marinade) over direct heat.
+Sear zucchini (discard marinade) over direct heat.
 Transfer to indirect heat and allow to cook until tender, turning every few minutes.
-While corn and zucchini cook, place pork chops over direct heat.
+While zucchini cooks, place pork chops over direct heat.
 Sear for ~3 minutes on each side with the cover closed.
 Move pork to indirect heat.
 Close cover and cook pork chops for another 3 to 8 minutes (depends on thickness), until they reach 145F / 63C degrees.
-Corn, zucchini, and pork should finish cooking at around the same time.
+Zucchini and pork should finish cooking at around the same time.
 Transfer pork to a cutting board and cover with some foil.

-- If making pork on stovetop: Bring a large stock pot of water to boil.
-Add corn and boil until corn is tender, 8 to 10 minutes.
-While corn boils, heat a grill pan or skillet over medium-high heat.
+- If making pork on stovetop: Heat a grill pan or skillet over medium-high heat.
 Brush with some oil and add pork chops.
 Sear pork chops on both sides for 3 minutes.
 Lower heat to medium, cover with foil, and cook for another 3 to 6 minutes (depends on thickness), until they reach 145F / 63C degrees.
 Transfer pork to a cutting board and cover with some foil.
 While pork rests, sear zucchini on all sides (discard marinade) until tender, ~6 minutes total.

 - Let pork rest, covered, for 5 minutes and then slice against the grain.

-- Enjoy pork over rice with zucchini and corn on the side.
-Serve miso lime butter over everything.
+- Enjoy pork over cauliflower rice with zucchini on the side.
+Serve aminos lime butter over everything.

 The butter is always amazing.
 We love this dish0 Helpful